Verisense-Health-Inc/verisense-code-samples/rest-api-examples/data-download-request/README.md

 ## Important Notes
 - Make sure your `base_url`, `email`, and `password` are correct to successfully authenticate with the VTS API.
 - The script checks the download request status every 5 seconds until the data is ready.
 - The downloaded file is a `.tar` file, which can be opened using 7zip or a similar tool.
+If you are on Mac or Linux, run `tar -xvf {download_file}.tar` will extract the archive.
 - This is a basic example of handling API requests and responses.
 Depending on the API's response, you may need to adjust the script to handle different error messages or response formats.

 ## Disclaimer